Alberta Wells Dataset: Pinpointing Oil and Gas Wells from Satellite Imagery: Alberta Wells Dataset

-We frame the task of identifying wells as both an object detection and segmentation task since related remote sensing tasks have found both framings to be constructive.
+We frame the task of identifying wells as both an object detection and segmentation task.
+In a real-world setting, high performance in either detection or segmentation would be sufficient for detection of wells; therefore we test both framings since it is not \emph{a priori} clear which may be best suited to remote sensing algorithms.
 For each image patch, as shown in Figure \ref{fig:figure3}, we generated corresponding segmentation maps and object detection annotations for all known wells in the image based on the point labels provided in the AER data.
 For binary segmentation, we annotated each well site with a circle to match the teardrop shape typical for well sites.
 We standardized the diameter of a well site to a value of 90 meters (such sites typically range from 70 to 120 meters in diameter).
-We used the same scale to define bounding boxes in the object detection task, following the COCO \cite{Lin2014MicrosoftCC} format for annotations.
+We used the same scale to define bounding boxes in the object detection task, following the COCO \citep{Lin2014MicrosoftCC} format for annotations.
+The overlap in ground truth bounding boxes for some of the wells in Figures \ref{fig:figure3},\ref{fig:figurefailure},\ref{fig:ill2} and \ref{fig:figuremoreresult} reflects the clustering of multiple wells in densely developed oil and gas sites, where the spatial overlap of wells and infrastructure is common.
+(Note that this is a characteristic of the data, not a limitation of our quality control strategy.)
 Additionally, we created multi-class segmentation maps, where each class represents a different state of the well (active, suspended, or abandoned), and included this information in the object detection annotations.
 (We do not perform multi-class segmentation experiments here, but it is possible that future researchers may find this task useful.)